NickTulett/amplyadvantaged/README.md

 ### Source info URL
 Pedantically, the success message should be "Valid URL format." - validity of URLs is not a solvable problem.
-This field will need cleansing to prevent javascript URLs being used to seed unexpected behaviour when the data is presented.
+This field will need sanitising to prevent javascript URLs being used to seed unexpected behaviour when the data is presented.

 ### Risk level
-Each option elements is missing a value.
+Each option element is missing a value.
 *The user should be forced to enter a value here - defaulting to "Low" risks accidental form completion (e.g. by tabbing or hitting space or enter, unintended swipe/tap on mobile, etc.) with the wrong risk level.*

 ### noscript